-Subject/File No: APPLICATION FOR THE REALIGNMENT OF A PORTION OF A CROWN

-ROAD PASSING THROUGH LOT 2 DP 747721, BRECKENRIDGE

-STREET WYRALLAH (LW:TMI:P20250)

-Reason: Request by applicants SC & P Garbutt, seeking to close and relocate an unused unformed portion of a Crown Road.

-Objective: To seek Council's endorsement of the recommendation.
+Subject/File No: ROAD F TION FOR THE REALIGNMENT OF A PORTION OF A CROWN PASSING THROUGH LOT 2 DP 747721, BRECKENRIDGE WYRALLAH P20250) Prepared By: Manager Special Projects and Properties, Lindsay Walker Reason: by applicants SC & P Garbutt, seeking to close and relocate an nformed portion of a Crown Road.
+Objective: To seek (Council's endorsement of the recommendation.
+Management Plan Activity: Roads - Urban, Rural and Regional Roads